DiamondLightSource/python-placental-imaging/README.md

-To calculate unercertaintly matric of placental tissue using systemic random sampling
+To calculate uncertainty quantification and scale-dependence of morhological metrics.